Atome-TM/PHPmonAE/README.md

 PHPmonAE
 ========

-Class PHP to work with the API of [Mon AE](http://monae.fr/ "Mon AE")
+PHPmonAE is class to work with the API of [Mon AE](http://monae.fr/ "Mon AE")

 How to use?
 -------------